Close

 Exam Access Arrangements are ‘reasonable adjustments’ awarded to a student who may have a learning difficulty/medical need which means they meet the criteria of having a ‘disability’ under the Equality Act 2010.

-Schools have to follow very strict regulations set by JCQ.
-These regulations are revised every year.
-The current regulations may be found here.
+Schools have to follow very strict regulations set by JCQ which are revised every year.

 Schools are responsible for identifying those students who would benefit from the provision of Exam Access Arrangements.
 They also make decisions about the most appropriate Exam Access Arrangements, based on teacher feedback and knowledge of the student’s needs.